ka-de/cringe.live/content/docs/yiff_toolkit/The Shrunk LoRA Guide.md

 [![The image is a humorous and imaginative scene depicting a man and a woman looking closely at a tiny wolf on a spoon.
 The man, wearing glasses and a sweatshirt with a large "T" on it, is holding a magnifying glass to better see the miniature wolf.
 The woman, peering closely beside him, also seems amazed and curious about the small wolf.
 The tiny wolf, adorned with a hotdog bun costume, adds a whimsical and playful element to the image.](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/shrunk/honey-i-shrunk-the-hotdogwolf-small.png)](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/shrunk/honey-i-shrunk-the-hotdogwolf.png)

+> NOTE: Some of these boys have XY plots with them, you can click on them to download the full sized image.

 ## The LoRAs - Method #1

 ---